 How much is the kiddie tax?

-After 2017 tax reform, tax on a child’s unearned income is calculated using the ordinary and capital gains tax rates for trusts and estates.
-Here are the rates on ordinary income and short-term capital gains for 2018:
+Under the TCJA, tax on a child’s unearned income was calculated using the ordinary and capital gains tax rates for trusts and estates.

 What is the NIIT?

 If you have investment income, you may find you’re subject to the net investment income tax, or NIIT.
 This can happen if you have a one-time increase in your investment income, say from selling inherited stock or an investment property.

 NIIT applies to investment income earned from from annuities, interest, dividends, capital gains, income from passive activities, rents and royalties.
 If your modified adjusted gross income exceeds a certain amount for your filing status, you may have to pay the NIIT.

 How can you avoid paying the kiddie tax?